UKCloud/documentation/articles/managed-operations/man-sd-managed-it-ops.md

 ## Pricing and packaging

 Managed IT Operations pricing can be as low as £12.50 per month for a customer endpoint device.
-Full pricing with all options, including volume discounts, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).
+Full pricing with all options is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance